VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 * #### Logistic Regression
   * Supervised Machine Learning method (borrowed from statistics)
   * One of the most common methods of analysis in metabolomics
-  * Useful for prediction and classifiaction
+  * Useful for prediction and classification
   * Builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”

   Cross Validation (CV) was then used to assess accuracy and performance of the model.